mattamoon/licheaters-app/README.md

 # licheaters-app

-Check if you played against anyone now marked as violating ToS or if they closed their account.
+Check if you played against anyone on Lichess now marked as violating ToS or if they closed their account.

 # Install
 1. Clone the repo